-Make sure you have a content plan with a set-up time and posting frequency.
-With a documented content plan, marketers feel less challenged by thinking about different aspects of content marketing and can split their budget and efforts between different channels more efficiently.
+Make sure you have a content plan with set-up time and posting frequency.
+With a documented content plan, you will feel less pressure.

 How do you want to approach your audience?
 Seriously?
 Warmly?
 Professionally?
 Depending on the type of business, you can choose which tone will help engage your audience more.
 Choosing the wrong style could turn away potential audiences who may feel you are too serious for the type of business you run or too jokey to be taken seriously.

 It helps if you also plan out how to handle negativity, criticism, and praise.
 The major challenge comes when businesses need to respond to hate and negativity.
 Make a conscious choice either to ignore or to respond with a lot of empathy and restraint.

 Step #5.
 Plan online reviews management